 The corner I repaired didn’t look great after all the work that had been done on it.
-A little touch up paint would go a long way toward making it look better.
-But it needed to be paint that matched a 23 year old camper.
-Here’s how I did that.
+A little touch up paint would go a long way toward making it look better, but the paint needed to match a 23 year old camper.
+Watch this video to see how we did it.

 Most RVers think there is no maintenance required for countertops and sinks.
 Just keep them clean and dry like at home and there is nothing more that needs to be done.
 The truth is that as you travel down the road, bumps and dips on the road surface cause small amounts of twisting and turning…Watch Now >>

 Checking your engine compartment is one of the most essential aspects of RV maintenance, and this video makes the procedure easy.
 If your engine cover is jammed or if it squeaks when you open it, apply some graphite at the hinges.
 Graphite can be a little messy, but it’s worth some extra cleanup because it…Watch Now >>